jrz2744/Unity-Testing/README.md

 Welcome to my Unity Testing Playground repository!

-**Purpose**
-This repository serves as my personal space for testing the Unity engine, experimenting with game development, and creating apps that catch my interest or prove useful.
+**Purpose:** This repository serves as my personal space for testing the Unity engine, experimenting with game development, and creating apps that catch my interest or prove useful.
 Feel free to explore the projects, snippets, and experiments I've cooked up.

 **Contents**